Improve client retention with multi-touch attribution

-And so tracking all of that activity is really challenging.
-Next slide, please.
-So once upon a time, we had a handful of traditional media.
+Tracking all of that activity is really challenging.
+Once upon a time, we had a handful of traditional media.
 They were fairly straightforward, easy to buy, creative was pretty straightforward in most cases.
 And we’ve added to that, multiple digital channels and they’re both being used.

 Most people in the market today are research online, buy offline or research offline and buy online.
 That’s the bulk of the market.
 Next slide.
 One thing that’s really important, this is something I talk about a lot in different contexts.